PPL-IIITA/ppl-assignment-betterclever/README.md

 - run `dartdoc`
 - documentation will be available in `doc` folder in the project root

+## Class Diagram
+Class Diagram is available in the root of the project as `ClassDiagram.png`

 ## Running the Project

 ### Setting Up